 It is crucial to be fully prepared before going for a job interview.
-In this article, we will look at the top 20 interview questions and answers that could be used when interviewing for an Employee Relations Manager position.
+In this article, we will look at the top 20 interview questions and answers that you could come across when interviewing for an Employee Relations Manager position.

 1. Why Are You Interested In This Role?

 Answer: I have always been good at communication and in solving problems among people around me.
 Most of the time, matters were brought up to me as I was good at handling situations where effective communication could solve the problem.
-This aroused an idea in my mind to start a job that would require my natural ability to keep the relations solved.
-And hence this role was fit for me.
+This aroused an idea in my mind to start a job that would require my natural ability to upkeep the relations.
+And hence, I found this role fit for me.
 I chose this position because it came naturally to me.

 2. What Are The Roles Of An Employee Relations Manager?

-Answer: An Employee Relations Manager is responsible for designing, planning, and implementing its employee relations policies, programs, and procedures.
-He also maintains strong communication and a positive relationship with employees to promote their satisfaction and happiness.
+Answer: An Employee Relations Manager is responsible for designing, planning, and implementing employee relations policies, programs, and procedures.
+He also maintains strong communication and positive relationships with employees to promote their satisfaction and happiness.

 3. What Are The Qualities That An Employee Relations Manager Should Possess To Be Effective?

-Tip 1: He wants to know about your understanding of this role
+Tip 1: The interviewer wants to know about your understanding of this role.

-Answer: As an Employee Relations Manager will be responsible for handling the relations in employees; hence foremost, he must have strong Communicational skills.
+Answer: As an Employee Relations Manager, I will be responsible for handling the relationships among employees.
+Hence, an employee relations manager must have strong communication skills.
 He should have analytical skills to assess the workplace situation, draw accurate observations, and evaluate information.
 He should also have negotiation and interpersonal skills.

 4. What Major Challenges Did You Have During Your Last Role?
-How Did You Handle It?
+How Did You Handle Them?

-Tip 2: Keep it short and mention you are growing due to those challenges
+Tip 2: Keep it short and mention that you have grown due to those challenges.

 Answer: I believe challenges are the most practical tools that can sharpen our skills and let us be better in our job positions.
-Hence I have always used such challenges at work as a source to make my skills as an Employee Relations Manager better.
-In my previous job role, I had to deal with a few employees who wouldn’t listen to anyone.
-They were difficult to handle.
-But with time I learned how to make them do as I say.
+Hence, I have always used such challenges at work as a source for growing my skills as an Employee Relations Manager.
+In my previous job role, I had to deal with a few employees who wouldn’t listen to anyone and were difficult to handle.
+But with time, I learned how to make them do as I say.

 5. Describe Your Daily Routine As An Employee Relations Manager?

-Answer: As an Employee Relations Manager, one has to manage and union proposals, wages and pay scales, benefits, mitigate circumstances and also see the working conditions of employees.
-He uses surveys and interviews to research human resource policies, compensation, and a few other employment issues.
+Answer: As an Employee Relations Manager, one has to manage union proposals, wages and pay scales, benefits, mitigate circumstances, and also see the working conditions of employees.
+One also has to use surveys and interviews to research human resource policies, compensation, and a few other employment issues.

 6. Describe Briefly About Your Employee Relations Manager Experience?

 Answer: Being an Employee Relations Manager, I have been effective and efficient in the conversations between the employees and their relations.
 I had to manage their work efficiencies and also overlook their satisfaction levels.
-I was good at this role though I had to face challenges as well.
-Some employees were difficult too, but I learned from every experience I had.
+I was good at this role, though I had to face challenges as well.
+Some employees were difficult as well, but I learned from every experience I had.

-Tip 1: Talk about the mindset you worked with in the past
+Tip 1: Talk about the mindset you’ve worked with in the past.

 8. What Is The Biggest Challenge That You Foresee In This Job?

-Tip 1: Show him that challenges boost your confidence
+Tip 1: Demonstrate to the interviewer that challenges boost your confidence.

-Answer: Being in this new job role, I expect a set of new challenges, and I know I may confront very rational things, but I am ready for it all.
+Answer: Being in this new job role, I expect a set of new challenges, and I know I may confront very rational things, but I am ready for all of it.
 I may have to deal with conflicts, providing safety at work, and deal with annual leave disputes in this new role.
 I have started preparing myself for the things I might face in this role.

 9. How Do You Stay Motivated At Work?

 Answer: I have been motivated to do this job with efficiency and involving the whole of myself.
 The basic things that motivate me at work are the challenges that force me to do better and bring my best to the table.
-I have worked to be perfect in this role and have always had room for improvement.
+I have worked to be perfect in this role and am always ready for improvement.